New Jersey governor names Sen. Bob Menendez's replacement

 Menendez has said he will officially resign from his seat next Tuesday, August 20.
 His term expires on Jan.
 3, 2025.

-His replacement could begin serving when the Senate is back in session in September.
+Helmy would begin serving as his replacement when the Senate is back in session in September.

-Then, a newly elected senator will take over the seat in January.
-Democrat Andy Kim or Republican Curtis Bashaw are facing off in the November election.
+Then, a newly elected senator -- either Kim or Republican Curtis Bashaw -- will take over the seat in January.

-Back in July, Menendez was convicted on corruption and bribery charges, including accepting gold bars and cash.
-In his resignation letter, he said he intended to appeal the verdict, but he doesn't want "the Senate to be involved in a lengthy process that will detract from its important work."
+Menendez was convicted on federal bribery charges last month, in part for accepting gold bars and cash in exchange for political favors.
+In his resignation letter, he said he intends to appeal the verdict, but he doesn't want "the Senate to be involved in a lengthy process that will detract from its important work."